radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 **Status:** All mitigations listed are currently active.
 Operators are expected to secure their cluster and limit access for users.

-#### Escalation of Privilege by Using Radius to Circumvent Kubernetes RBAC Controls
+#### Threat: Escalation of Privilege by Using Radius to Circumvent Kubernetes RBAC Controls

 **Description:** A malicious actor could circumvent Kubernetes RBAC controls and create arbitrary resources in Kubernetes by using Universal Control Plane.
 UCP operates with a wide scope of permissions in Kubernetes and the cloud.